Vegetable-SYC/fnk0047-docs/docs/source/fnk0047/codes/C/16_74HC595_&_LED_Matrix.rst

     :language: c
     :dedent:

-The first “for” loop in the “while” loop is used to display a static smile.
+The first "for" loop in the "while" loop is used to display a static smile.
 Displaying column information from left to right, one column at a time with a total of 8 columns.
 This repeats 500 times to ensure sufficient display time.

 .. literalinclude:: ../../../freenove_Kit/C/Sketches/Sketch_16.3_LED_Matrix/Sketch_16.3_LED_Matrix.ino
     :linenos: